 If the device measures a BAC of 0.05% or more, an alarm will go off, and the incident will be noted on the IID’s memory.
 Any tampering or attempts to tamper the device will also be recorded, which can result in more penalties.

 If you have been arrested for a DWI in College Station, Texas, I can help you get the charges reduced, or the case dismissed entirely.
-To speak with an experienced and skilled DWI lawyer, contact The Law Office of Shane Phelps, P.C. and schedule a free consultation today.
+To speak with an experienced and skilled DWI lawyer, contact Shane Phelps Law. and schedule a free consultation today.